LispCookbook/cl-cookbook/testing.md

 * **colorize** the output,
 * report **tests duration**,
 * change the default test function,
-* set a treshold for slow tests,
+* set a threshold for slow tests,
 * invoke the **CL debugger** whenever getting an error during running tests,
 * integrate with **ASDF** so than we can execute `(asdf:test-system)` or `(prove:run)` in the REPL (such configuration is provided by